If it is past the registration date, can I still join WCRR?

 I’m not a member.
 Do you allow drop-ins?

-WCRR does not have a drop-in program.
-We need waivers on everyone who runs or walks with us (liability reasons).
+- WCRR does not have a drop-in program.
+We need signed waivers for everyone who runs or walks with us (liability reasons).
 If you do bring a guest we would like for you to sign a waiver before participating in the run/walk.
 You can receive this from the organizer of the program.
 For your membership you will receive our seminars, medical advice from our invited professional speakers, coaching, and training runs/walks.

 What is West Coast Road Runners?